Potu (film): Music

-The song was sung by Kolkata's Lagnajita Chakraborty, Bangladesh's Islam Palakar along with the film's director and music director Ahmed Humayun himself.
+The song was sung by Kolkata's Lagnajita Chakraborty, Bangladesh's Islam Palakar along with Humayun, who was also the music director.

 Production

-The music director Ahmed Humayun made his debut as a director by directing this film.
-The story of the film and the shooting are all around Rajshahi, the northern city of Bangladesh.
+The film was set and shot around Rajshahi, a northern city of Bangladesh.
 It received uncut clearance from the censor board on 3 April 2024.

 Release

-The first look of the film was released on 9 February 2024.
-The film was scheduled to release on 11 April 2024 on the occasion of Eid, but it was delayed and released in 6 theaters on 10 May 2024.
+The film was released in nearly 200 theaters on 10 May 2024.